 3 shots Fords Gin or The Botanist Gin

-Garnish with minimum of 4 green olives on a stainless skewer
+Garnish with minimum of 3 green olives

 Float ice chips over the top